jeroennoten/Laravel-AdminLTE/README.md

 ## Translations

-At the moment, English, German and Dutch translations are available out of the box.
+At the moment, English, German, Dutch, Portuguese and Spanish translations are available out of the box.
 Just specifiy the language in `config/app.php`.
 If you need to modify the texts or add other languages, you can publish the language files: